Mini Pumpkin Cheesecakes

-Small Batch Mini Pumpkin Cheesecakes with an Oreo crust are a creamy dessert for two baked in a muffin pan.
+Mini Pumpkin Cheesecakes with Oreo crust are a creamy bite-sized fall dessert baked in a muffin pan.
 Serve this black and orange dessert for Halloween or as a Thanksgiving For Two dessert.

 When it comes to decorating desserts for the holidays, well, let’s just say I know my weaknesses.

 Mine usually look like a five-year-old made them.

 With Halloween coming up, I wanted to share something festive.

 I am not a spooky Halloween kind of girl.
 I don’t like gore.
 I don’t like fright.
 I like cute black cats that like to cuddle and rice krispie pumpkins.
 Certainly no spiders.

 Both are easy treats for me to make without worrying too much about decorating.

 This time I decided to stick with my baking strengths and make Mini Pumpkin Cheesecakes with an Oreo crust.

 This recipe for mini pumpkin cheesecake is very creamy and tastes like pumpkin pie in cheesecake form.